-“Tobacco Wars” by Paul Seesequasis is a fictional book which traverses two dimensions.
-One dimension is the faux history of Pocahontas in relation to the famous crop, the second dimension is told through Indian fairytales.
+“Tobacco Wars” by Paul Seesequasis is a fictional book that traverses two dimensions.
+One dimension is the faux history of Pocahontas in relation to the famous crop, and the second dimension is told through Indian fairy-tales.

 - 113 pages

 - Publisher: Quattro Books